chavisam/the-misspell-chalenge/README.md

 # The Misspell Challenge

+This is my challenge to change the file. #The Misspell challenge issue

 Learning in public means collaboration, and you don't have to be an expert to collaborate.
 Misspells come to the rescue!

 The perfect ice-breaker for open-source contributions; fixing a misspell is easy and requires almost no GitHub or git expertise.